Granular association rules on two universes with four measures: Introduction

 People have proposed various types of relational association rules for different applications.
 For example, Dehaspe et al. \cite{DehapseL1998Finding} chained binary relations to produce ternary relations, quaternary relations, etc, and then constructed rules from new relations.
 Jensen et al. \cite{Jensen2000Frequent} joined a number of primary tables through the central relationship table, and then constructed rules from the new table.
 Goethals et al. \cite{Goethals2008Mining} constructed rules from two queries, where one asks for a set of tuples satisfying a certain condition, and the other asks for those tuples satisfying a more specific condition.
 Kavurucu et al. \cite{Kavurucu2009ILP} employed relational association rule mining techniques to build a predicative concept learning Inductive Logic Programming (ILP) system.
 Goethals et al. \cite{Goethals2010Mining} also constructed rules from frequent itemsets across entities and binary relations, with a key specified such that the occurrences of itemsets are counted in one entity table.

-These rules are usually evaluated through two measures, namely \emph{support} and \emph{confidence}, which are well defined for association rules \cite{AgrawalR1993Mining,SrikantR1996Mining} in a single data table.
+These rules are usually evaluated through two measures, namely \emph{support} and \emph{confidence}, which are well defined for association rules \cite{AgrawalR1993Mining,Luna2013Grammar,SrikantR1996Mining} in a single data table.
 Unfortunately, these two measures may not be enough to describe the strength of a relational association rule.
 For example, according to \cite{Goethals2010Mining} we may obtain a rule ``75\% female professors teach courses with 10 credits, among 30\% of all courses."
 In fact, a professor may teach only one course with 10 credits, or she may teach all courses with 10 credits.
 Neither measure distinguishes this kind of difference.

 In this paper, we introduce granular association rules with four measures to reveal connections between granules in two universes.
-The term ``granular" comes from granular computing \cite{Lin98Granular,Yao00Granular,Zadeh97Towards,ZhuWang03Reduction}, which is an emerging conceptual and computing paradigm of information processing \cite{BargielaPedrycz02Granular}.
+The term ``granular" comes from granular computing \cite{Lin98Granular,YaoVasilakosPedrycz2013Granular,Yao00Granular,Zadeh97Towards,ZhuWang03Reduction}, which is an emerging conceptual and computing paradigm of information processing \cite{BargielaPedrycz02Granular}.
+Some people study the granular computing models, such as the partition model \cite{Yao00Granular}, the covering model \cite{ZhuWang03Reduction}.
+Some study granular computing approaches, such as rule induction \cite{YaoYao02Induction}, multi-scale feature selection \cite{WuLeung2013optimal}.
 Let us consider a many-to-many entity-relationship system with two entities \texttt{customer} and \texttt{product} connected by a relation \texttt{buys}. ``Men," ``young men," and ``Chinese women" are granules of customers. ``Alcohol," ``France alcohol," and ``white stuff" are granules of products.
 Examples of granular association rules include ``men like alcohol," ``young men like France alcohol," and ``Chinese women like white stuff."
-From the viewpoint of granular computing, these rules are partial ordered.
+From the viewpoint of granular computing, these rules are partially ordered.
 The first rule is \emph{coarser} than the second one, because ``men" is coarser than ``young men," and ``alcohol" is coarser than ``France alcohol."
 The third rule is neither finer nor coarser than the second one.